 Item 2: Submit Unofficial Transcript(s) or Unofficial Transcript Evaluation

 Upload your unofficial transcript(s) from your bachelor’s program or transcript evaluation (this step is NOT required for FAU graduates).
 If you only have an official copy of your transcripts or evaluation, please mail them to our office (listed below).
 Graduates of a foreign college who have completed an academic program equivalent to a U.S. bachelor's degree are required to submit a course-by-course and GPA evaluation from a foreign credentials evaluation service that is a member of NACES.

 The supplemental application includes a "Recommendations" tab with space to enter email addresses corresponding to your recommenders (two letters recommended).
 If email addresses are entered, please notify your recommenders that they can expect a request from you - via email - containing a link to our database.
 Alternatively, upload scanned letters of recommendation.
 Recommenders should be academic (professor, instructor) or professional (colleague, manager, associate) and can be a subset of your references.
 The letter should address your work ethic, preparedness for graduate studies, how the degree would help you advance your profession, etc. A one-page document composed of 2-3 paragraphs will suffice for this requirement for each letter.

 Upon successful review of the Supplemental Application documents, you will be informed of your admission status.
 If accepted, your admissions coordinator will send you information for the next steps to complete the application process.

-English Proficiency Exam: Non-native speakers of English must provide evidence of proficiency in English from: Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Non-native speakers of English must provide evidence of proficiency in English from: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo.
 Please note, applicants are responsible for making arrangements to schedule the test(s).

 - Completion of at least three years of secondary education from a high school based in the United States or abroad with full curriculum of instruction in English.